buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 ### Using your buildpack with `pack`

-In order to test your buildpack, you will need to run the buildpack against your sample Ruby app using the `pack` CLI.
+In order to test your buildpack, you will need to run the buildpack against your sample Node.js app using the `pack` CLI.

 Set your default [builder][builder] by running the following: